 His business background complements his heart for ministry; Brown has not only worked as an accountant and payroll administrator, he has also taught accounting, math, tax, and business at the college level and served as dean of instruction at Heald College School of Business in Stockton, California.

 He has undergraduate degrees in business and religion from Oakwood University in Alabama, master’s degrees in business administration and divinity from Andrews University in Michigan, and a Doctor of Ministry from the San Francisco Theological Seminary in San Anselmo, California.
 Brown is passionate about community and sharing Jesus with everyone he meets.
 He has been married to Julie F. Brown for 33 years, and they have two adult sons, Leon II and Lawrence.

-Christian Newton, MBA, CFMP, is self-employed as a consultant.
-She teaches Christian financial seminars and also serves as the Associate Ministerial Secretary for the Pacific Union Conference of Seventh-day Adventists on a volunteer basis.
-In this capacity she is the event planner and provides support to pastoral spouses and families.
+Jennifer Christian Newton is self-employed as a consultant.
+She teaches Christian financial seminars and also serves as the associate ministerial secretary for the Pacific Union Conference of Seventh-day Adventists on a volunteer basis.
+In this capacity, she is the event planner and provides support to pastoral spouses and families.

 Previously she was assistant vice president and regional audit manager for General Motors Commercial Finance.